stbodurov/shoply/README.md

 - HTML
 - CSS

+## Getting started
 ### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.